A.C.T.’s Toni Rembe Theater

 What to Expect

-The Toni Rembe is where ACT stages its larger productions: classic plays, musicals, and established contemporary work, with full sets, costumes, and a professional cast.
-The interior is from the early-20th-century ornate style, with detailed plasterwork and a balcony.
+This is where ACT stages its larger productions: classic plays, musicals, established contemporary work, with full sets and a professional cast.
+The interior is in the early-20th-century ornate style.
+Sightlines are good from most seats; orchestra center is the closest view, the mezzanine gives a wider angle, and the upper balcony is steep and farther back.

 Getting There

-Powell BART and Muni Metro is three blocks south on Market Street.
-The 38 Geary bus runs past the front door.
-Union Square Garage and Sutter-Stockton Garage are both within two blocks.
+Powell BART and Muni Metro is three blocks south.
+The 38 Geary runs past the front door.

 Explore Nearby